Banff hiking: Into the woods on a pilgrimage for Shep

 All around the circle

-It’s been a while since I participated in the worldwide blog circle but I had a story to fit the theme!
+It’s a while since I participated in the worldwide blog circle.
+I finally had a story to fit the theme!
 OK … sort of.

 The theme for this week is wood and I wrote about going on a Banff hiking trip into the woods.
 Get it?
 (Imagine me with a big stupid grin on my face right now.)